2018’s Best USAA Credit Card Review – WalletHub Editors

 Best USAA Credit Card: Initial Bonus

 The USAA Rewards™ American Express® Card is one of a handful of USAA credit cards that offer a 2,500-point first-purchase bonus.
 That’s worth about $22.50, according to our calculations.
-You’ll also earn 2 points per $1 spent on gas and groceries as well as 1 point per $1 spent on everything else.
+You’ll also earn 3 points per $1 spent on dining, 2 points per $1 spent on gas and groceries as well as 1 point per $1 spent on everything else.
 For context, 1.17 point per $1 spent is roughly what the average rewards card offers, according to our latest Credit Card Landscape Report.
 The USAA Rewards Amex does not charge an annual fee, and it requires at least “good” credit for approval.

 Best USAA Credit Card: Cash Back